ryumatsuura/ryumatsuura.github.io/index.md

 <p>

 <p>
-I previously worked at <a href="http://www.devdatalab.org">Development Data Lab</a> as a research associate.
+I previously worked at <a href="https://www.nesta.org.uk">Nesta</a> and <a href="http://www.devdatalab.org">Development Data Lab</a> as a researcher.
 I received my Bachelor's degree in Economics and Mathematical Science from Colby College in 2017.
 </p>

 <p>